chaoss/wg-metrics-development/README.md

 ### Who should join this working group?

-All contributors are welcome to [participate](#participate) in the Common Metrics Working Group.
+All contributors are welcome to [participate](#participate) in the Metrics Development Working Group.
 The areas of interest include organizational affiliation, responsiveness, geographic coverage, and more.

 ## Participate

 ### How to Join Us?

-You can start by joining and introducing yourself on the [CHAOSS mailing list](https://lists.linuxfoundation.org/mailman/listinfo/chaoss) explaining your interest.

-Further, you are welcome to participate in our video conferences.
-The details of these meetings can be found [here](https://chaoss.community/participate/#user-content-common-metrics)
+You are welcome to participate in our video conferences.
+The details of these meetings can be found [here](https://chaoss.community/chaoss-calendar)

 Read the [agenda and meeting minutes](https://bit.ly/2ROytFz) to know the discussions of the previous meetings and find out more about the next one.